Simon Bowes-Lyon, 19th Earl of Strathmore and Kinghorne: Sexual assault conviction

-Drunk driving conviction
+Drink driving conviction

-On 10 November 2023, the Earl was convicted of drunk driving at Perth Sheriff Court.
+On 10 November 2023, the Earl was convicted of drink driving at Perth Sheriff Court.
 The Earl gave a reading of 55 mcg per 100 ml of breath; the legal limit is 22 mcg, therefore, he was 2.5 times over the legal limit.
 As part of a plea deal with the Crown Office and Procurator Fiscal Service a charge of driving at 88 mph was dropped.
 He was banned from driving for a period of 16 months and ordered to pay a fine of £1000.